 Fuel stock and stores, spare and loose tools write-down is made based on the current market conditions, historical experience and selling goods of similar nature.
 It could change significantly as a result of changes in market conditions.
-A review is made on each reporting date for excess inventories, obsolescence and declines in net realizable value and a provision is recorded against the inventory balances for any such declines.
+A review is made on each reporting date for obsolescence and declines in net realizable value and a provision is recorded against the fuel stock and stores, spare parts and loose tools balances for any such declines.